John D. Liu

-John Dennis Liu (born 1953 in Nashville, Tennessee) is a Chinese American film-maker and ecologist.
+John Dennis Liu (born 1953 in Nashville, Tennessee) is a Chinese American filmmaker and ecologist.
 He is also a researcher at several institutions.
 In January 2015, he was named Visiting Fellow at Netherlands Institute of Ecology (NIOO) of the Royal Netherlands Academy of Arts and Sciences.
 John is also Ecosystem Ambassador for the Commonland Foundation based in Amsterdam, Netherlands.
-In 2017 John Liu founded Ecosystem Restoration Camps, a worldwide movement that aims to restore damaged ecosystems on a large scale.
+In 2017, John Liu founded Ecosystem Restoration Camps, a worldwide movement that aims to restore damaged ecosystems on a large scale.

 Career

 Early career

-Liu was born in Nashville, Tennessee, United States, as the son of a Chinese father and American mother.
+Liu was born in Nashville, Tennessee, United States, to a Chinese father and American mother.
 He spent most of his youth in Bloomington, Indiana.
 Liu studied journalism.
-In 1979 he went for the first time to China, after being pushed by his father to see his grandmother before her death.
+In 1979, he went to China for the first time, after being pushed by his father to see his grandmother before her death.
 In China Liu helped set up the CBS News bureau in Beijing in 1981, at a time when tensions between the United States and China were lessening.
 He worked for CBS for more than ten years as a producer and cameraman.
 Liu has said that after the collapse of the Soviet Union he grew tired of journalism and wished to make films.
 He started working for European media such as RAI, SRG SSR, and ZDF.
 For RAI, ZDF, BBC World and National Geographic Channel he produced nature documentaries.
-In 1995 he filmed the Loess Plateau in China, which was being transformed from a barren and eroded ground into an oasis by the government.
-At this point Liu noticed the possibility of humans restoring ecosystems, rather than only destroying them.
+In 1995, he filmed the Loess Plateau in China, which was being transformed from a barren and eroded ground into an oasis by the government.
+At this point, Liu noticed the possibility of humans restoring ecosystems, rather than only destroying them.